 Wake Up!
 Sydney is a great option for those looking for cheap, clean and friendly accommodation in a super central location.

-Facilities include free WiFi, 24-hour check in, private rooms as well as shared rooms.
+Facilities include free WiFi, 24-hour check-in, and a range of different rooms to choose from, private as well as shared.

 5. Sydney Harbour Bed and Breakfast

 If you’re looking for a unique and authentic B and B experience in the heart of The Rocks, Sydney Harbour Bed and Breakfast is an excellent choice.